We have developed this website to provide information about library resources and services tailored to the interests of you, our alumni.

 We welcome gifts from alumni and friends that allow the library to add to our collections and enhance our facility.
 For example, the Collaborative Study rooms on the 5th floor, funded through the Senior Class of 2005 gift, are a much-used resource.
-The Class of 2011 gift allowed the Library to open an expanded Digital Media Lab, where students are able to individually edit multimedia projects, practice and refine presentations, and work collaboratively on course projects.
+The Class of 2011 gift allowed the Library to open an expanded Digital Media Center, where students are able to individually edit multimedia projects, practice and refine presentations, and work collaboratively on course projects.

 I hope that you find these resources useful and engaging.
 Thanks for your interest in the Ithaca College Library.

 The Ithaca College Archives has a number of special collections that might be of interest to alumni:

 Historical issues of the IC student newspaper, available in digital format.

 The College Archives maintains a collection of scripts for the Twilight Zone television show.
 Access to these unpublished and un-produced materials requires permission from the donor.
 Please contact Bridget Bower, College Archivist, for more information.